-Student will utilize what they learn in this unit to choreograph and perform as small piece for their peers.
+Students will utilize what they learn in this unit to choreograph a small piece to perform and teach to their peers.

-Students will learn and perform, for the class, a short piece of choreography integrating the hip hop terms, key elements of the genre, as well as a short choreographic sequence taught by the instructor.
+Activity: Students will learn and perform, for the class, a piece of choreography integrating the hip hop terms, key elements of the genre, as well as a short choreographic sequence taught by the instructor.
+Students will also perform this piece at school events.